-Apex Court held that,
+Apex Court held as follows, in last paragraph,

 “Be that as it may, an agent cannot become a pleader for the party in criminal proceedings, unless the party secures permission from the court to appoint him to act in such proceedings.
 The respondent-couple have not even moved for such permission and hence no occasion has arisen so far to consider that aspect.”